davidkimai/glyphs/README.md

 ## Overview

-**`glyphs`** are a model-uniting syntax layer discovered in advanced transformer models - a symbolic compression protocol for mapping, visualizing, and analyzing internal abstract latent spaces.
+**`glyphs`** are a cross-model QKOV attribution system discovered in advanced transformer models - a symbolic compression protocol for mapping, visualizing, and analyzing internal abstract latent spaces.
 This symbolic interpretability framework provides tools to surface internal model conceptualizations through symbolic representations called "glyphs" - visual and semantic markers that correspond to attention attribution, feature activation, and model cognition patterns.

 Unlike traditional interpretability approaches that focus on post-hoc explanation, `glyphs` is designed to reveal structural patterns in transformer cognition through controlled failure analysis.
 By examining where models pause, drift, or fail to generate, we can reconstruct their internal conceptual architecture.